baby-loris/bla/CONTRIBUTION.md

 make
 ```

-**Note.** It is better to create a fork if you plan to make a pull request.
+**Note.** It's better to create a fork, if you plan to make a pull request.

 ### Run tests
 All tests: